detiuaveiro/iei/classes/class_08/01_exercises/exercises_en_00.md

 **Instructions:**

-1. Create a new directory `ex02`.
+1. Create a new directory `ex02` and move into it `cd ex02`.
 2. Download the solution [code](https://github.com/mariolpantunes/tictactoe/archive/refs/tags/tictactoe-2.0.tar.gz) into this directory.
-(Don't forget the `assets` folder if you have one).
 3. Activate a `venv` and install the requirements:

     ```bash